 This Criterion is an evaluation of the proposed projects' parking strategy relative to the parking goals outlined in the Use Guidelines and Access and Circulation subsections in Section 3.
-The parking goals go above and beyond the minimum parking requirements for this site.
-Proposals that better fulfill the parking goals relative to other proposals will be considered more advantageous.
+For the Nawn Factory, on-site parking is prohibited, and parking must therefore be coordinated with owners of neighboring properties, including Parcel 8.
 Proposals that do not meet the parking goals will be considered less advantageous.
 We will seek community input in the form of a developer's presentation with opportunity for public comment.

-Proposals that provide plentiful public parking and adequate parking for the development uses will be ranked Highly Advantageous.
+Proposals that provide a plan for off-site public parking and adequate parking for the development uses will be ranked Highly Advantageous.